imr/Electric-VLSI/srcj/packaging/README.txt

 Electric plug-ins are additional pieces of code that can be downloaded separately to enhance the system's functionality.
 Currently, these plug-ins are available:

-  IRSIM The IRSIM simulator is a gate-level simulator from Stanford University.
+  IRSIM: The IRSIM simulator is a gate-level simulator from Stanford University.
 Although originally written in C,
     it was translated to Java so that it could plug into Electric.
 The Electric version is available from Static Free Software at www.staticfreesoft.com/electricIRSIM-8.09.jar.
-  Bean Shell The Bean Shell is used to do parameter evaluation in Electric.
-Advanced operations that make use of
+  Java: The Bean Shell is used for scripting and to do parameter evaluation in Electric.
+Advanced operations that
-    cell parameters will need this plug-in.
+    make use of cell parameters will need this plug-in.
 The Bean Shell is available from www.beanshell.org.
+  Python: Jython is used for scripting in Electric.
+Jython is available from www.jython.org.
+Build the "standalone"
+    version to get the necessary JAR file.
-  3D The 3D facility lets you view an integrated circuit in three-dimensions.
+  3D: The 3D facility lets you view an integrated circuit in three-dimensions.
 It requires the Java3D package,
     which is available from the Java Community Site, www.j3d.org.
 This is not a plugin, but rather an enhancement to your Java installation.
-  3D Axis Controller Once the 3D facility is installed, there is one extra part that can be added to enhance the
+  3D Axis Controller: Once the 3D facility is installed, there is one extra part that can be added to enhance the
     display: a 3D axis controller.
-The 3D axis controller is available from Static Free Software at www.staticfreesoft.com/electricJava3D-8.09.jar Animation Another extra that can be added to the 3D facility is 3D animation.
-This requires the Java Media Framework (JMF) and extra animation code.
+The 3D axis controller is available from Static Free Software at www.staticfreesoft.com/electricJava3D-8.09.jar
+  Animation: Another extra that can be added to the 3D facility is 3D animation.
+This requires the
+    Java Media Framework (JMF) and extra animation code.
 The Java Media Framework is available from Sun Microsystems at java.sun.com/products/java-media/jmf (this is not a plugin: it is an enhancement to your Java installation).
     The animation code is available from Static Free Software at www.staticfreesoft.com/electricJMF-8.09.jar.